 Originally written in 2009, the review of the User Agent Switcher add-on for Firefox is still as valid as it has been.
-The extension is still available and compatible with recent versions of the Firefox web browser, albeit last updated in 2011.
+The extension is still available and compatible with recent versions of the Firefox web browser.

-It's 2009 and I would have thought the world wide web would be browser agnostic by now.
+It's 2019 and I would have thought the world wide web would be browser agnostic by now.
 Unfortunately there are some developers that simply can not design or code for a cross platform/browser world.
-Because of that developers have had to create browser add-ons to help get around the issues.
+Because of that, developers have had to create browser add-ons to help get around the issues.

 Many of you have most likely heard of the Firefox add on called User Agent Switcher.
 What this add on does is trick web sites into thinking your Firefox browser is something it isn't.
 You can even use this add-on to trick the web site into thinking you are on a different operating system.